mantzaris/eurovisionBias/paper.md

 # Statement of need

-`EurovisionBias` is a tool to help social scientists examine the voting biases present in the historical score data.
-Understanding biases in this competition has been noted as being important by prominent political scientists who put forward anthropological theories for how large scale affiliations evolve.
-This study is also important for how in general biases and collusion in voting systems can be studied and how taking a network approach can be useful.
+`EurovisionBias` is a tool to help social scientists examine the voting biases present in the competition's historical score data.
+Understanding biases in this competition has been noted as being important by prominent political scientists who put forward anthropological theories for how large scale affiliations evolve [@yair1995unite].
+This study is also important for how in general biases and collusion in voting systems can be studied and how taking a network approach can be useful [@ginsburgh2008eurovision].

 The user can produce an analysis of the data by supplying a starting year, and end year, a period of the time window, and